freeradical13/freeradical13.github.io/index.md

 Breathing (or respiration, or ventilation) is a process of alternating inhalation and exhalation that facilitates gas exchange of O<sub>2</sub> and CO<sub>2</sub> in organs that are part of a [respiratory system][].

-In some aquatic organisms, [gills][] move water through the mouth and across gills to extract dissolved O<sub>2</sub> and expel CO<sub>2</sub>.
+In some aquatic organisms, [gills][] move water through the mouth and across [lamellae][] to extract dissolved O<sub>2</sub> and expel CO<sub>2</sub>.
 Some animals use [countercurrent exchange][] to maximize gas exchange which moves substances or heat in substances in opposite directions next to each other which creates a partial pressure gradient that favors diffusion of O<sub>2</sub> from water to blood.

 In some non-aquatic organisms, in a [tracheal system][] (network of tubes throughout a body) or in organs called [lungs][] (localized respiratory organs), moist epithelial cells exposed to air perform gas exchange.